Opening the era of quasar host studies at high redshift with JWST: Experimental design

 We then use the \jwst\ stage 3 pipeline to produce the individual images.
 In the \textsf{Resample} step, we increase the pixel resolution by a factor of two with the drizzle algorithm.
 The pixel scale for the long-wavelength (LW) filters is $\sim$ 0\farcs{}0315 and short-wavelength (SW) filters $\sim$ 0\farcs{}0156.
 Saturated pixels are labeled as empty in this process.
 For the purposes of building a PSF library (see Section~\ref{sec:psfLibrary}), we require all four CEERS fields to have the same rotation angle.
 Thus, we do not apply any rotations when drizzling the images.
-For WCS calibration, we use the GAIA DR3 source catalog\footnote{\url{https://gea.esac.esa.int/archive/}}~\citep{GAIA16} to align our image.
+For WCS calibration, we use the GAIA DR3 source catalog\footnote{\url{https://gea.esac.esa.int/archive/}}~\citep{GAIA16} to align the images.

 The conversion factor from the instrumental signal to physical units Mega-Janskys per steradian is based on the calibration files \textsf{jwst\_nircam\_photom\_0101.fits} for module A, and \textsf{jwst\_nircam\_photom\_0104.fits} for module B. This step requires a re-calibration to correct the original flux based on pre-flight measurements.
 A significant difference ($10\%-20\%$ flux level) between the pre-flight and post-flight photometric reference files is noted and mentioned in~\citet{Adams22}.
 We have updated our calibration for the F410M and F444W flux densities based on this information.
-Until today, the calibration file of \jwst\ still requires updating, and there is still up to 20\% uncertainty to conversion between the ADU and flux in filters.
+Until today, the calibration file of \jwst\ still requires updating, and there is still up to 20\% uncertainty in conversion between the ADU and flux in these filters.
+As a note, this reduced data was also effective in identifying a low-luminosity AGN candidate at $z=5$~\citep{2022arXiv220907325O}.